FormIt3D/autodesk-formit-360-windows-help-old/tool-library/groups.md

 2. Once you've created a group you can select it with a single click.
 Note the dashed lines when selecting - this helps indicate the group's extents

-3. Double click on a group to edit it - this puts you into a special mode where you cannot select (but you can see and snap to) elements outside of the current group
+3. Double click on a group to edit it - this puts you into a special mode where you cannot select (but you can see and snap to) elements outside of the current group.
+You can also hide the elements outside of the current group by hitting the **H** keyboard shortcut

 4. You can create groups within groups - these are called nested groups